ziadloo/darktable_transition/README.md

 * `--folder`: The path to the folder holding the source images
 * `--keyframe`: A comma seperated list of image filenames that should be used as key frames
-* `--ext`: The extension of the files to be used as the source iamges
+* `--ext`: The extension of the files to be used as the source images
 * `--output`: The path to save the result images - defaults to `${source}/output`
 * `--concurrency`: An integer indicating the number of images to work on at the same time (to make a better use of your CPU cores) - defaults to your number of CPU cores / 4
+* `--outputExt`: The extension for the files to generate - defaults to `png`

 The following arguments will be passed to `darktable-cli` if they are present: